karengut97/MechaCar_Statistical_Analysis/README.md

 2. Is the slope of the linear model considered to be zero?
 Why or why not?

+    The slope of this linear model is not zero.
+This is evidenced by the fact that our p-value (5.25e-11) is MUCH smaller than our assumed signficance level of 0.05%.

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+    The R-squared value is 71.5%.
+This indicates that roughly 71.5% of the variability of mpg is explained by using this linear model.

 ## Study Design: MechaCar vs. Competition
 1. Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.